By David Fox

 C – Sending data to cloud storage provider

-Here, we’re using the ‘Cloud Sync’ tool available within the Synology OS, so copy everything we wrote to our share to a B2 bucket.
+Here, we’re replicating the same operation using the ‘Cloud Sync’ tool available within the Synology OS, so copy everything we wrote to our share to a B2 bucket.
+Slower but achieving the same end result!

 C2.
 Again, with our Backblaze example, we wait for the copy to complete.